tperry2x-uk/OpenXTalk-Community-DPE/docs/development/testing.md

    - `database` - an database module can be loaded/used.
 Options are a comma delimited list of external module names
    - `jvm` - the Java Virtual Machine is available
 * `TestSkipIfNot pRequirement, pOptions`: Skip a test if the requirements are not met.
 Requirements and options are the same as for `TestSkipIf`.
 * `TestAssertBroken pDescription, pExpectTrue, pReasonBroken`: The same as `TestAssert`, but marking the test as "expected to fail".  *pReasonBroken* should be a short explanation of why the test is currently expected to fail; it should almost always be a reference to a bug report, e.g. "bug 54321".
 * `TestAssertThrow pDescription, pHandlerName, pTarget, pExpectedError, pParam`: Assert that a given handler triggers the expected error message. *pHandlerName* is the name of the handler containing the script expected to cause an error; it is dispatched to *pTarget* with *pParam* as a parameter within a try/catch structure. *pExpectedError* is the expected script execution error name in the enumeration in engine/src/executionerrors.h - e.g. `"EE_PROPERTY_CANTSET"`.
 * `TestAssertDoesNotThrow pDescription, pHandlerName, pTarget, pParam`: Assert that a given handler does not trigger any exceptions. *pHandlerName* is the name of the handler containing the script expected to cause an error; it is dispatched to *pTarget* with *pParam* as a parameter within a try/catch structure.
-* `TestGetEngineRepositoryPath`: A function that returns the path to the main LiveCode engine repository.
+* `TestGetEngineRepositoryPath`: A function that returns the path to the main engine repository.
-* `TestGetIDERepositoryPath`: A function that returns the path to the LiveCode IDE repository.
+* `TestGetIDERepositoryPath`: A function that returns the path to the IDE repository.
 * `TestLoadExtension pName`: Attempt to load the extension with name `pName`, eg `TestLoadExtension "json"` will load the JSON library extension.
 * `TestLoadAllExtensions`: Attempt to load all available extensions.
 * `TestRepeat pDesc, pHandler, pTarget, pTimeOut, pParamsArray`: Repeatedly check the result of a handler for a test.
 The test is recorded as a success if the result is ever true before the given time runs out, or a failure otherwise.